hissalht/simple_shmup_pico8/notes.md

 # todo
-[ ] have movement defined by a timer rather than speed to guarantee you know the enemy will arrive at some point
+- [ ] have movement defined by a timer rather than speed to guarantee you know the enemy will arrive at some point
+    - check if traditional shmup have enemy movement speed consistency or not
 - [ ] enemy attacks
     - [x] popcorn bullet sprite
     - [x] design 1 major enemy pattern